-13.2 Subscript "i" represents the damage zone (group of compartments) under consideration within the watertight subdivision of the ship.
+Subscript "i" represents the damage zone (group of compartments) under consideration within the watertight subdivision of the ship.
 The subdivision is viewed in the longitudinal direction, starting with the aftmost zone/compartment.

-13.3 The value of " $p_i$ " represents the probability that only the zone "i" under consideration will be flooded, disregarding any horizontal subdivision, but taking transverse subdivision into account.
-Longitudinal subdivision within the zone will result in additional flooding scenarios, each with its own probability of occurrence.
+The value of " $p_i$ " represents the probability that only the zone "i" under consideration will be flooded, disregarding any horizontal subdivision, but taking transverse subdivision into account.
+Longitudinal subdivision within the zone will result in additional flooding scenarios, each with their own probability of occurrence.

-13.4 The value of " $s_i$ " represents the probability of survival after flooding the zone "i" under consideration.
+The value of " $s_i$ " represents the probability of survival after flooding the zone "i" under consideration.